abdrahmansoltan/Learning-Notes/React/1-React.md

 #### Uncontrolled components

-Uncontrolled components are those for which the form data is handled by the DOM itself.
-“Uncontrolled” refers to the fact that these components are not controlled by React state.
+Uncontrolled components are those for which the form data is handled by the DOM itself. **"Uncontrolled"** refers to the fact that these components are not controlled by React state.

-It is the one that stores its own state internally, and you query the DOM using a ref to find its current value when you need it.
+It is the one that stores its own state internally, and you query the DOM using a [ref](./2-Hooks.md#refs) to find its current value when you need it.
 This is a bit more like traditional HTML.

 > components that use **ref** are uncontrolled, as they aren't controlled by React